Climate Action: UK to work closely with Bangladesh

 "It is vital that COP28 keeps the 1.5 degree target alive, makes progress towards a clean energy transition, away from fossil fuels, and rebuilds trust on climate financing commitments," he said at a discussion organised by the British High Commission Dhaka at the High Commissioner's Residence on Thursday.

-The event titled "Towards COP28: Building momentum for climate action" brought together representatives from policymakers, academic, private sectors, civil society, youth and media.
+The event titled "Towards COP28: Building momentum for climate action" brought together representatives from policymakers, academics, private sectors, civil society, youth and media.

-Cannell said a priority for the UK is to ensure that COP28 delivers an outcome that puts the world on track in climate action.
-The UK will play a leading role in international negotiations and summits on the road to COP28 and beyond -- working with partners and encouraging higher ambition.

-The discussion emphasised the importance of youth leadership in the policy-making process to accelerate climate action.
-The discussants also emphasised how Bangladesh can harness the benefits of carbon markets, digital revolution, NGO-private sector partnerships, and Just Transition in the RMG Sector in Bangladesh.

 Comments